fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 ...
 INFO:   10
 ```
-To prevent Tendermint from declining transaction that repeats one of the previous applied transactions, it's possible to put any characters after `###` at the end of transaction string, this part of string ignored:
+To prevent Tendermint from declining transaction that repeats one of the previously applied transactions, it's possible to put any characters after `###` at the end of transaction string, this part of string ignored:
 ```bash
 python query.py localhost:46157 tx a/d=increment:a/c###again
 ...